StarGate01/AmongUs-Mumble/README.md

    - *Haunt:* Ghosts can talk and listen to remaining players if they are close enough (Optional)
  - Everyone gets muted during communication sabotage events
  - Impostors are able to covertly talk to each other
- - Automatic settings synchronisation for all players in a lobby.
+ - Automatic settings synchronization for all players in a lobby.
  - Easy installation process, just copy one file
  - Smart linking, no need to start the game and Mumble in any particular order
  - Easy configuration using a configuration file or command line options